Quantcast

 Folklore: Tsunamis and higher tides can be caused by the increased gravitational pull of a Supermoon.

 Fact: The 2019 total lunar eclipse will occur during a Supermoon—when the Moon is closest to Earth in its orbit.
 The Moon’s orbit is elliptical, so it’s not unusual for the Moon to periodically come closer or go farther from the Earth.
 The tides, of course, do rise and fall because of the gravitational forces exerted by the Moon and Sun and the rotation of Earth.
-And the Supermoon will exert 42 percent more force at its closest point to Earth than it does at its farthest.
+And the Supermoon will exert 42 percent more force at its closest point to Earth than at its farthest.
 So, yes, a Supermoon will cause higher tides.

 Tsunamis, however, are caused by geological events here on Earth, such as shifting tectonic plates or landslides falling into the ocean.
 The tidal effect from the Moon won’t induce a tsunami.